Victory over Japan Day: Hong Kong

-The Union Jack and the flag of the Republic of China were flown at the Cenotaph in Hong Kong.
+The Union Jack and the flag of the Republic of China were flown at the Cenotaph in Hong Kong upon liberation in 1945..

-Hong Kong was handed over by the Imperial Japanese Army to the Royal Navy on August 30, 1945, and resumed its pre-war status as a British dependency.
+Hong Kong was handed over by the Imperial Japanese Army to the Royal Navy on August 30, 1945, and resumed its pre-war status as a British Crown colony.
 Hong Kong celebrated the "Liberation Day" (重光紀念日 (cung4 gwong1 gei2 nim3 jat6)) on August 30 (later moved to the Saturday preceding the last Monday in August) annually, which was a public holiday before 1997.
 After the transfer of sovereignty in 1997, the celebration was moved to the third Monday in August and renamed "Sino-Japanese War Victory Day", the Chinese name of which is literally "Victory of War of Resistance against Japan Day" as in the rest of China, but this day was removed from the list of public holidays in 1999.
 In 2014, the Chief Executive's Office announced that a commemoration ceremony would be held on September 3, in line with the "Victory Day of the Chinese people's war of resistance against Japanese aggression" in mainland China.